General Education at Hesston College

 Transferring Hesston College Courses

 Hesston College prepares students for engagement in lifelong learning opportunities.
-Most Hesston College graduates transfer to four-year accredited institutions, although other programs or levels of education may be their educational destination.
+Many Hesston College graduates transfer to four-year accredited institutions, although other programs or levels of education may be their educational destination.
 Hesston College is committed to continual assessment and improvement of academic programs and to maintaining and developing articulation agreements with four-year institutions to which our students typically transfer.